TehShrike/gate-keeper/readme.md

 Returns a `get` function that you can use whenever you want to trigger calling `asyncGetterFunction`.

 `asyncGetterFunction` will be passed a callback.
 Until the callback is called, `asyncGetterFunction` will not be called again.

+The callback function has a property named `isCancelled`, a function you can call that returns `true` or `false` depending on whether or not the gatekeeper's `cancel` method was called while the request was running.

 ### `get(callback)`